AckerlyXu/heima/articles/vs-azure-tools-docker-hosting-web-apps-in-docker.md

     MyDockerHost -        azure    Running   tcp://xxx.xxx.xxx.xxx:2376         v1.10.3
     ```

+    > [!NOTE]
-    > [AZURE.NOTE] If you're using the Docker Beta, your host won't be listed here.
+    > If you're using the Docker Beta, your host won't be listed here.

 1. Build the app using the -Build parameter